dendronhq/handbook/handbook/handbook.people.onboarding.checklist.md

 id: c6b422a5-204a-41dd-8e47-f0b736160790
 title: Checklist
 desc: ""
-updated: 1620248743423
+updated: 1620424274937
 created: 1620248731246
 ---

 ## Welcome to Dendron!

-We are so excited you’re here and look forward to setting you up for [all-remote](https://about.gitlab.com/company/culture/all-remote/guide/) success as your journey begins.
-Copy this onboarding checklist and work through them over the course of your first 30 days.
-If any task doesn't make sense, please reach out to the team on discord. **Note:** We [lookup](https://handbook.dendron.so/notes/b89ba854-72fb-4ebc-a8a0-55960b89e9dc.html#lookup) to Gitlab for their focus on [single-source of truth](https://about.gitlab.com/handbook/values/#single-source-of-truth) handbook creation and would like to do the same for Dendron.
-We've included a lot of links to the Gitlab handbook and will tweak/subsume them into the Dendron handbook over time.
+We are so excited you’re here and look forward to setting you up for remote-first success as your journey begins.
+Copy this onboarding checklist to user.{alias}.onboarding in the private vault and work through the tasks over the course of your first 30 days.
+If any task doesn't make sense, please reach out to the team on discord. **Note:** We're really appreciative of Gitlab pioneering the space of remote work and have included a lot of links to the Gitlab handbook.
 The wealth of information in this note can be overwhelming at times.
 It's okay to skim through resources, bookmark them and come back at a later time.

 ### Table of Contents